go-swagger/go-swagger/docs/guidelines/README.md

 All PR's are welcome and generally accepted (so far, 95% were accepted...).
 There are just a few common sense rules to be followed.

-1. PRs which are not ready to merge should be prefixed with "WIP:"
+1. PRs which are not ready to merge should be prefixed with `WIP:`
-2. Generally, contributors should squash their commits (use `git rebase -i ...`)
+2. Generally, contributors should squash their commits (use `git rebase -i master`)
 3. Provide sufficient test coverage with changes
-4. Do not bring in uncontrolled dependencies, including from fixtures or examples.
+4. Do not bring in uncontrolled dependencies, including from fixtures or examples Adding dependencies is possible with a vendor update (`dep ensure -update`)
-Adding dependencies is possible with a vendor update (`dep ensure -update`).
+5. Use the `fixes #xxx` github feature in PR to automate issue closing
-5. Use the "fixes #xxx" feature in PR to automate issue closing
+6. Sign-off commits with `git commit -s`.
+PGP-signed commits with verified signatures are not mandatory (but much appreciated)

 ### Go environment

-We want to always support the two most recent go versions.
+We want to always support the **two most recent go versions**.

 However, we try to avoid introducing breaking changes, especially on the more stable `go-openapi` repos.
 We manage this with build tags.
 Notice the very